klimanek/Bose-Fermi/README.md

 ## Contributing & Integration

-This module is designed for eventual integration into **SymPy**.
+This package is designed for eventual integration into **SymPy**.
 Contributions are warmly welcome!

 ### How to contribute:
 - **Bug reports**: Found an integral that should work but doesn't?
 Please report it!